DOI-USGS/planetary-sdi/content/moon/strategy/roadmap.md

 ### Objective 7
-Ensure the public release of all Lunar SDI managed data products and APIs.
+Support the public release of all Lunar SDI publicized and promoted data products and APIs.

 #### Anticipated Outcomes
-Publicly releasing all data products and APIs managed under the Lunar SDI ensures that these resources are available to the widest audience possible and seeks to democratize the availability of these data and infrastructure.
-We aim to advertise publicly released data and APIs in a manner that is discoverable, accessible, and usable {{< cite "Laura:2018ess" >}}, and that follows leading [FAIR](https://www.go-fair.org/fair-principles/) practices {{< cite "Wilkinson:2016" >}}).
+A published clearing house identifying the Lunar SDI stanards compliant data portals that data users know are well documented and highly interoperable.

 #### Approach
-The Lunar SDI Working Group will make data available under both [FAIR](https://www.go-fair.org/fair-principles/) data principles and the spatial standards defined by the Lunar SDI Working Group, and to be compliant with NASA data release policies.
+The Lunar SDI working group will promote data made available under [FAIR](https://www.go-fair.org/fair-principles/) data principles and the spatial standards defined by the Lunar SDI.
 Our approach to data product and API release follows the guidelines described in the NASA Scientific Information policy for the Science Mission Directorate ([SPD-41a](https://science.nasa.gov/science-red/s3fs-public/atoms/files/SMD-information-policy-SPD-41a.pdf)).
 Specifically, data formats will be machine readable to allow for automated processing and will include robust, standards-compliant metadata.
 All data, APIs, and software will be released under an open license, and will be indexed as part of the appropriate NASA catalog (i.e., either data or software).
-Lunar SDI Working Group linked repositories will also adhere to standards for accessibility of all electronic and information technology for people with disabilities and with a principle of non-discriminatory data access so that all users will be treated equally.
+Lunar SDI working group promoted repositories will also adhere to standards for accessibility of all electronic and information technology for people with disabilities and with a principle of non-discriminatory data access so that all users will be treated equally.
 ### Actions
 |  | Action |	Status |
 |--|--------|----------|